neeraj0403/Android-code/README.md

-All the Android codes are available here of small project
+All the Android codes Are available here of practice and small projects and can be reffered for practice